archiesnipes/create-new-solana-tokens/README.md

 You need your token address for the next step.

-## Create new liquidity pool
+## Create market id and new liquidity pool

-The scripts to create market id, create new lp, and burn token is only available to premium users.
-If you'd like access to these scripts and the full in-depth workshop tutorial, check out the preview video and access link [here](https://)
+The scripts to create market id, create new lp, and burn token are only available to premium users.
+If you'd like access to these scripts and the full in-depth workshop tutorial, check out the preview video and access link [here](https://www.youtube.com/watch?v=f1hqFeCw2ro)

 ## Troubleshooting